 The forgiveness has continued since then, with Minneapolis officials busily trying to arrange meetings with disgruntled community members, on Reading Horizons’ behalf.

 Here is the email Walsh received from school board administrator Jesse Winkler, on September 17:

 Dear Community Member,

 Reading Horizons has requested to speak individually with community members who spoke at our last Board of Education Meeting.
-They would like to offer you the opportunity to hear directly from someone on the Reading Horizons team.
+They would like to offer you the opportunity of the categories of services which makes best participation within the cleaning area for more Click Hereto hear directly from someone on the Reading Horizons team.
 Please let us know by 5:00 p.m.
 Monday, September 21st if you would like us to share your contact information with a member of the Reading Horizons team.